doomvox/raku-study/notes/meeting_2021aug15.md

         2. (2) subtle need to do data<sub>qualify</sub> in skip case also

-            1.  had an intermittant test failure: unpredicitable key ordering
+            1.  had an intermittant test failure: presumably an unpredicitable key ordering effect

-<a id="orgc397d94"></a>
+<a id="orgd032f40"></a>

 ### open question whether it would be better to generalize further